-In 2013, I was lucky to be selected as one of 10 undergraduate fellows of the British Ecological Society, which coincided with my final year as an undergraduate at the University of Hull, Scarborough Campus.
+In 2013, I was selected as one of 10 undergraduate fellows of the British Ecological Society, which coincided with my final year as an undergraduate at the University of Hull, Scarborough Campus.

 - What is the Undergraduate Fellowship Scheme (UFS)?